 We also sat down and thought about a show we could all agree on as a general Anime of the Year.
 Here’s what we decided on.

-As always thanks for reading, hope you enjoyed this quick review of the last year, and we look forward to seeing you around for another great year of anime!
+From everyone here at Anime Corps, thanks so much for reading these past few posts and we look forward to seeing you around for another great year of anime!